Kyle-Keith/YARA-Analyzer-Docker/README.md

     Docker is installed on the host machine.
     Bash shell environment.
     Internet connection for downloading dependencies and Docker images.
-    Python script named script.py in the working directory for analysis.
+    Place the YARA rules in the same directory as the three scripts.

 Usage Instructions: